philmph/Terraform-Data-Type-Training/README.md

 Switch into the desired folder, and run `terraform console`.
 Inspect variables and locals via CLI. `type()` is only available in `console` and very helpful to learn and understand `type()`.

+Note: `terraform` in version v1.8.2 (Mac) was used during creation of this Repository.

 ## References

 [Terraform Docs / Types and Values](https://developer.hashicorp.com/terraform/language/expressions/types)